Asus, Denon, Philips, and Pioneer Fined €111 Million for Price Fixing | eTeknix

 How Much Did These Companies Pay?

 Due to the companies’ compliance with the European Commission, the fines are 40 to 50% lower than original.
+Pioneer is the recipient of the 50% fine reduction, while all the others are paying 40% less.
 Eventually settling to a total of 111 million euros.
 Of that pie, ASUS has the highest percentage of the fine at 63.5 million euros.
 This accounts for more than all the other three combined.

 Philips has the second highest penalty at 29.8 million euros.
 At a distant third and fourth are Pioneer, as well as Denon & Marantz, for 10.2 million and 7.7 million respectively.